jochenjonc/blog-component-state/README.md

 With this in mind let's focus on the original problem, sharing a reference.

-In this example we receive a config object from the parent and emit changes from the from created out of the config object.
+In this example we receive a config object from the parent component and emit changes from the formGroup created out of the config object.

 Every time we receive a new value from the input binding
 - we create a config object out of it